GitGuardian/src-fingerprint/README.md

 The default output filepath is `./fingerprints.jsonl.gz`.
 Use `--output` to override this behavior.
 Also, note that if you were to download fingerprints for repositories of a big organization, `src-fingerprint` has a limit to process no more than 100 repositories.
 You can override this limit with the option `--limit`, a limit of 0 will process all repos of the organization.
 Note that if multiple organizations are passed, the limit is applied to each one independently.
+There is no default timeout, it can be set with the option `--timeout`.
+Similarly to the limit, it is applied to each source independently.

 ### Sample output